imixs/imixs-docker/pgbackupk8s/README.md

 	$ kubectl apply -f my-job-backup.yaml

 You can verify the results in the log file of the finished job.

+Finally you can remove the job:

+	$ kubectl delete -f my-job-backup.yaml

 ## Create a SSH Key